akhercha/rhub/README.md

 - [x] Create the config file
 - [x] See how to call git command from rust
 - [x] Validate the CLI args
-- [ ] When name is supplied, check if the repo exists on github
+- [x] Check if the repo exists on github
+- [x] Create a new repo on github using arguments
+- [ ] Set the remote origin to github
-- [ ] ...
+- [ ] Push the local files to the repo

 ## Command flow